Marin260/bioStat/README.md

 - [ ] Fix 29 column bug

 ### Later
-- [ ] Check if data is dams or dam4
+- [ ] Check if data is dam1 or dam4
 - [ ] Change from static to dynamic column titles
 - [ ] DAM4 mean and sum
 - [ ] Sleep activity measure